Does having kids matter in Nebraska governor race? Pillen and Herbster disagree

 People are also reading…

-Herbster released a scathing statement on Twitter Monday afternoon criticizing that take.
+Herbster released a scathing statement on Twitter on Monday afternoon criticizing that take.

 "His statement shows a complete disdain for the many Nebraskans who have chosen not to have children or who have encountered challenges when trying to start a family," Herbster said in the statement.
 "Jim Pillen does not know their stories, and he clearly does not know mine."